 Probably no one has ever deserved it less.

-Another President propelled into office on the wings of a warbler was the current President -- George W. Bush.
+Another President propelled into office on the wings of a warbler was George W. Bush.

 In June of 1994, a memo from the U.S. Fish & Wildlife Service was leaked.
 The memo outlined a tentative plan to declare hundreds of thousands of acres across 33 counties in Texas hill country as being "critical habitat" for the endangered Golden-cheeked Warbler.